Accelerated Completion Program (ACP)

 At Research Education and Development (RED), we understand the complex nature of life as a PhD candidate.
 We’ve designed a program that acknowledges that complexity and helps you implement realistic strategies to help you progress with your research.

-The ACP is an nine-week support program for final-stage PhD candidates who may be at risk of not completing in a timely manner.
+The ACP is an eight-week support program for final-stage PhD candidates who may be at risk of not completing in a timely manner.

 What is ACP?

-In the nine-week Accelerated Completion Program, participants will:
+In the eight-week Accelerated Completion Program, participants will:

 - create an individual completion plan to identify specific academic and/or personal barriers that are affecting progress